 If you suffer from an intense itch during exercise, you are all too familiar with the sensation, but do you know why it happens?

 The answer can be due to multiple reasons!
 Two of the main culprits are heat and sweat.
 Sudden changes in body temperature have been shown to cause a flare-up and lead to an itch.
 To try and combat extreme changes in temperature, our body sweats.
-Sweat contains sodium which when comes in to contact with skin, will dehydrate it, causing stinging and itching.
+Sweat contains sodium which when it comes into contact with skin, will dehydrate it, causing stinging and itching.
 This is significantly worse for those with eczema2.

 Tips to reduce itch include; avoiding exercise in direct sunlight to avoid over-heating, training progressively so your body can build-up to a higher intensity, opt for exercises where the sweat can evaporate properly and have a towel that you can gently wipe away any sweat carefully2,4.
 Another very important tip is to stay hydrated.
 You should drink plenty of cold water to replace the water lost when sweating and ensure you take regular breaks to re-hydrate4.
 Reduce the intensity when you feel yourself over-heating and avoid high-intensity exercise during a flare2,3.